Times of Lore

-Times of Lore is a 1988 action role-playing game that was developed and published by Origin Systems for several platforms, including PC, Commodore 64/128, ZX Spectrum, Amstrad CPC, Atari ST, Apple II, Nintendo Entertainment System, and Amiga.
+Times of Lore is an action role-playing game developed and published by Origin Systems.
+It was released in 1988 for Amiga, Atari ST, and Commodore 64, followed by conversions to MS-DOS, ZX Spectrum, Amstrad CPC, Apple II, and the Nintendo Entertainment System.

 Plot

 The game's story tells of the kingdom of Albareth whose monarch High King Valwyn has disappeared and the dukes and barons are wrestling for power.
 Barbarians are threatening to invade, while monsters are pillaging the land.
 The player must assume the role of one of three heroes, picking between a barbarian, a knight, and a valkyrie; and unravel the conspiracy and find three magic items.